 A primary manifold with flexible distribution lines service the propane system.
 All secondary lines leading to propane appliances are made of flexible tubing.
 The flexible tubing lines are of one piece with no splices or connections between the primary manifold and the appliance.
 Should a leak develop in a flexible delivery line, the flexible distribution line is replaced as a component.
 For safety and system integrity, it is recommended that propane distribution work be performed by an authorized dealer or an authorized service technician.

-Follow the recommended guide lines as outlined in Propane Hose Inspection in this section.
+Follow the recommended guide lines as outlined in .

 Inspect the rubber flexible lines twice a year for abrasions, tears, kinks or other signs of damage.